 Also, two Berkman Klein affiliates dig into the AI slop deluge innundating institutions everywhere.
 And speaking of AI slop, have you created your own ChatGPT caricature?
 If so, maybe ask the AI tool some probing follow up questions?

-And: Bunnings use of facial recognition for crime and violence prevention was cleared by the Administrative Review Tribunal, important questions are being asked about whether Australia should build a super data centre in Western Sydney and Meta is working on another ephemera messaging app.
+Also: Bunnings use of facial recognition for crime and violence prevention was cleared by the Administrative Review Tribunal, important questions are being asked about whether Australia should build a super data centre in Western Sydney and Meta is working on another ephemera messaging app.
 Two late additions: OpenAI is rolling out ads in ChatGPT in the US and Anthropic has been hit with another copyright claim by a group of record labels.

 What’s been going on?